-Established Original Equipment Manufacturers (OEMs) in the industrial markets are seeking to expand revenue streams through new service offerings, enhance their customer engagement models and ensure their products meet their customers reliability and productivity targets.
-As OEMs have expanded sensing and data acquisition technologies with their industrial machines, they now can offer new solutions to their customers through managed services which include: remote monitoring, troubleshooting, maintenance dispatching and in the most mature examples, providing performance guarantees for the equipment they supply.
-Historically, OEMs that desired to offer managed services were required to establish development teams to build and support software applications to enable the managed service which would require large upfront investments, time to build the capability and delay the launch of the new managed services offerings.
+Established Original Equipment Manufacturers (OEMs) in the industrial markets are seeking to expand revenue streams through new service offerings, enhance their customer engagement models and ensure their products meet their customers’ reliability and productivity targets.
+As OEMs have expanded sensing and data acquisition technologies with their industrial machines, they now can offer new solutions to their customers through managed services that include: remote monitoring, troubleshooting, maintenance dispatching, and in the most mature examples, providing performance guarantees for the equipment they supply.
+Historically, OEMs that desired to offer managed services were required to establish development teams to build and support software applications to enable the managed service which would require large upfront investments, time to build the capability, and delay the launch of the new managed services offerings.

 With the advancement of Asset Performance Management and Digital Twin technologies, OEMs now can leverage a purpose-built software application designed to capture their unique equipment knowledge and perspective regarding the design, operation and maintenance of their equipment and enhance their offerings to their customers beyond the machine.
 With an OEMs knowledge encapsulated as an Asset Strategy or Digital Twin, new capabilities can be offered to monitor installed equipment in real time.
 This provides the opportunity to uniquely fuse the OEM design perspective with the customer’s specific operating context to drive productivity and optimization of industrial assets.